EmoSpace: Immersive Affective Image Generation Guided by Fine-Grained Emotion Prototypes: Evaluation of VR Experience

+\textit{Experiment 2: Creative Design Preference Study (within VR).} To evaluate practical utility in creative workflows, participants are given a creative scenario: ``You are designing an immersive VR environment for a specific emotional experience.''
+For each of 4 target emotions, participants: (a) view the EmoSpace-generated panorama and the FLUX+IPR panorama side-by-side in VR, (b) select which environment they would choose for their VR experience, and (c) rate \emph{each} environment separately on three 7-point scales: \textit{emotional alignment} (how well it matches their emotional intent), \textit{immersive potential} (how effectively it would engage a VR user), and \textit{creative suitability} (how useful it would be as a starting point for further design).
+This separation between forced choice and per-candidate ratings enables paired method comparisons while retaining the design-oriented selection task.

+\textit{Experiment 3: Medium Comparison (VR vs.\ Desktop).} The same SDXL-generated stimuli are presented in both VR and desktop conditions, so the within-participant comparison isolates the presentation-medium effect.
+Method-specific differences are evaluated separately using the matched FLUX configurations in Experiments~1 and~2.
+Each participant views the same 16 panoramas once in VR and once on desktop (32 presentations in total), with condition order counterbalanced and within-condition order randomized.
+For each panorama, participants complete: (\textbf{T1}) \textit{Emotion Category Recognition} from 8 categories, (\textbf{T2}) \textit{Emotional Activation Rating} on a 3-point scale, and (\textbf{T3}) \textit{Fine-grained Emotion Discrimination} from 32 specific emotion words.
+After completing both presentation conditions, participants rate their perceived accuracy for T1, T2, and T3 separately for VR and desktop on 7-point scales (1 = very inaccurate, 7 = very accurate).
+A post-experience questionnaire then evaluates VR vs.\ desktop across five dimensions including immersive quality, emotional engagement, perceptual quality, cognitive load, and overall preference.

+We used a Meta Quest 2 headset (FoV: 90°, frame rate: 90Hz, resolution: 1832$\times$1920 per eye)~\cite{metaquest2} for all experiments, with VR development in Unity 2022.3.6f1~\cite{unity2022}.
+The physical setup and in-headset assessment interface are shown in Fig.~\ref{fig:setting}.
+The headset supports natural head rotation and spatial inspection of the panoramas, while the desktop condition presents the same stimuli on a 27-inch monitor with mouse-based panning and zooming.

-\textbf{Participants.} We recruited 26 participants (P1-P26) aged 18-32 years, with 46.2\% female.
+\textbf{Participants.} The study protocol was approved by the Human Research Ethics Committee at HKUST(GZ) under HKUST(GZ)-HSP-2024-0073, and all participants provided informed consent before participation.
+We recruited 26 participants (P1--P26) aged 18--32 years, with 46.2\% female.
 Their occupations covered a wide range from interior designers to AI researchers.
-Participants reported varying VR usage frequency: 19.2\% use VR more than once a month, 23.1\% use VR from once a year to once a month, 42.3\% use VR less than once a year, and 15.4\% have never used VR before.
+Participants reported varying VR usage frequency: 19.2\% use VR more than once a month, 23.1\% use VR from once a year to once a month, 42.3\% use VR less than once a year, and 15.4\% had never used VR before.
 All participants had normal (or corrected-to-normal) vision with no history or in-study experience of motion sickness.